OlivierLD/Passe-Coque/code/wind.generator/README.md

 - Rectifier Bridge, like `KBP 307 IC` (one per coil)
 - A 1000&micro;F 25V capacitor (one per coil)
 - A Voltage regulator, 5V output (one per coil)

+All those components can be found easily from your favorite providers (Amazon, AliBaba, AllSpectrum, Adafruit, SparkFun, SeeedStudio, Parallax, RobotShop, ServoCity, ...)

 ### 3D printed part - The turbine itself
 We started from the code at <https://www.thingiverse.com/thing:2241699>, where the `spiraltest04.scad` comes from.